pawamoy/website/_posts/2018-03-15-django-auth-server-for-shiny.md

 - [Adding an authentication step for every Shiny request][authstep]
 - [Try it with a Dockerized project][trywithdocker]

-What most of you will be interested in starting at section 2:
+What most of you will be interested in is starting at section 2:
 [Proxying][proxying], though [Wrapping][wrapping] is interesting as well if you want to create an interface to access multiple Shiny apps.